OIDC Basics

 • responseContent is supposed to be content of the response from the authorization server.

-The authorization server is expected to make the following response to the client (message #15).
+The authorization server would then pass the following response to the client (message #17).

 HTTP/1.1 200 OK